-- 129. The District's interest is further injured by the loss of the economic value of its brands in comparison to defendant's brand, as foreign and state governments and their agents and instrumentalities favor his businesses for reasons related to the defendant's receipt or acceptance of presents or emoluments. - 130.
-The State of Maryland.
+129. The District's interest is further injured by the loss of the economic value of its brands in comparison to defendant's brand, as foreign and state governments and their agents and instrumentalities favor his businesses for reasons related to the defendant's receipt or acceptance of presents or emoluments.

+130. The State of Maryland.
 Maryland has a proprietary interest in properties, venues, and enterprises that directly compete with those owned or controlled by the defendant or the Trump Organization.
-Maryland suffers economic loss because its enterprises are placed at a competitive advantage as the result of the defendant's ongoing violations of the Foreign and Domestic Emoluments Clauses. - Conference Center, part of the Bethesda North Marriott Hotel and Conference Center located in Bethesda, Maryland.
+Maryland suffers economic loss because its enterprises are placed at a competitive advantage as the result of the defendant's ongoing violations of the Foreign and Domestic Emoluments Clauses.

+131. Specifically, Maryland has a direct financial interest in the Montgomery County Conference Center, part of the Bethesda North Marriott Hotel and Conference Center located in Bethesda, Maryland.
 The site of the hotel and conference center is owned by the Montgomery County Revenue Authority, a public corporation established by Montgomery County, which is a subdivision of the State of Maryland.
-The County Revenue Authority leased the conference center portion of the site to Montgomery County and to the Maryland Stadium Authority, an instrumentality of the State, 93 as equal tenants-in-common to develop the conference center.
+The County Revenue Authority leased the conference center portion of the site to Montgomery County and to the Maryland Stadium Authority, an instrumentality of the State,94 as equal tenants-in-common to develop the conference center.
 The development of the conference center was funded through bonds issued by the Maryland Stadium Authority, separate bonds issued by the County Revenue Authority, and direct contributions from Montgomery County.
 The County Revenue Authority also leased the hotel portion of the site to a consortium of private investors that funded the development of the hotel.
-The hotel and conference center are overseen by a management committee that includes representatives of Montgomery County and the Maryland Stadium Authority, and the facility is operated by Marriott Hotel Services, Inc., under an agreement with Montgomery County.
-The conference center offers approximately 39,000 square feet of meeting space.
-In fiscal year 2016, activities at the conference center generated, directly and indirectly, an estimated \$45.9 million in spending, and yielded estimated tax revenues of more than \$2.7 million for the State and nearly \$1 million for Montgomery County.94
+The hotel and conference center are overseen by a management committee that includes representatives of Montgomery County and the Maryland Stadium Authority, and the facility is operated by Marriott Hotel

-93 Md.
+Md.
 Code Ann., Econ.
 Dev. § 10-604 (2008 Repl.
 Vol.).